AskEMAM/json-api/README.md

 The [emam.json](https://github.com/waleedbutt98/EMAM/blob/master/emam.json) file contains the JSON object with keys named after lecture series.
 Each Lecture series then contains the timestamps according to each lecture in proper format.
 The format can be of two types based on two types of series.

-1. Quran Classes
+1. QUR'AN Classes
 2. General Lectures (Mas'alah, Majlis etc.)

-### 1. Quran Classes
+### 1. QUR'AN Classes

-The Quran Classes are of three types:
+The QUR'AN Classes are of three types:

-1. "nqc", which is short for New Quran Class aka [Qura'an Asaan Tarjuma Aur Tafseer](https://www.youtube.com/playlist?list=PLdC3g7t1lPKQIyoPcakbDO3H4Q-BGMpWK)
+1. "nqc", which is short for New QUR'AN Class aka [Qura'an Asaan Tarjuma Aur Tafseer](https://www.youtube.com/playlist?list=PLdC3g7t1lPKQIyoPcakbDO3H4Q-BGMpWK)
-2. "qc", is short for Quran Class aka [Qura'an Tafseer Lecture (Quran Class)](https://www.youtube.com/playlist?list=PLdC3g7t1lPKTHaO-_ZE04Z9h90oye14t-)
+2. "qc", is short for QUR'AN Class aka [Qura'an Tafseer Lecture (QUR'AN Class)](https://www.youtube.com/playlist?list=PLdC3g7t1lPKTHaO-_ZE04Z9h90oye14t-)

-The Quran Classes are formatted in the way, where first key represents the surah number and then its child key represents the Ayat number.
+The QUR'AN Classes are formatted in the way, where first key represents the surah number and then its child key represents the Ayat number.
 Then there is JSON object containing the information regarding that ayat i.e. where that ayat was discussed and mentioned.

 ```
 "nqc": [ <--- Series Name